 “The energy sector generates enormous amounts of data.
 Imagine the energy grid of Europe; calculating where energy is needed, and how to get energy to that place, requires processing enormous amounts of data.
 Once we have a quantum computer, that process is going to be revolutionised,” says Oddershede.
 “Solely for security reasons, every country should have large efforts on the quantum computation front, but also for the benefits related to climate change and renewable energy.”

 Governments and companies across a swathe of sectors are looking to become early adopters of quantum technology

-Given the range of its possible applications, it is no wonder companies across a swathe of sectors are looking to become early adopters of quantum technology, despite the question marks over its efficacy in the present.
-The timescales are relative – while a quantum-powered smartphone or desktop PC may be a remote prospect, those in charge of cybersecurity for large organisations will need to start thinking about quantum-proofing their systems sooner rather than later.
+Given the range of its possible applications, it is no wonder governments and companies across a swathe of sectors are looking to become early adopters of quantum technology, despite the question marks over its efficacy in the present.
+Timescales are relative – while a quantum-powered smartphone or desktop PC may be a remote prospect, those in charge of cybersecurity for large organisations will need to start thinking about quantum-proofing their systems sooner rather than later.